anuveda/Event-Prediction-Sentiment-Analysis/README.md

-# Sports-Prediction-Sentiment-Analysis

-# Sports Prediction Based on Online Sentiment
+# Sports Event Prediction Based on Online Sentiment

 ## Project Overview
 I analyzed online sentiment from Reddit and ESPN to predict the outcomes of Major League Baseball (MLB) games.
 I leveraged web scraping, natural language processing (NLP), and machine learning to assess public opinion and make more informed sports betting decisions.